The Funeral Celebrancy Council was convened in 2018 to provide a much-needed central organisation for funeral celebrants.

-The Funeral Celebrancy Council came together to provide a much-needed central organisation.
-The intention of the joint approach was to define best practice, represent funeral celebrants across the UK and set standards that all funeral celebrants should meet to ensure that everyone has the opportunity to experience a meaningful funeral ceremony.
+The goal of this joint approach was to define best practice, represent funeral celebrants across the UK and set standards that all funeral celebrants should meet to ensure that everyone has the opportunity to experience a meaningful funeral ceremony.

-The goal of the Funeral Celebrancy Council is to raise awareness of the importance of the role of a funeral celebrant.
+The aim of the Funeral Celebrancy Council was to raise awareness of the importance of the role of a funeral celebrant.

 A good funeral celebrant will work with you to create a meaningful, relevant and personalised ceremony that will meet the needs of the family and friends of the person who has died.